codeinternetapplications/monolog-stackdriver/README.md

 ## Google\Cloud\Logging\LoggingClient options

-Please read the documentation for the [Google\Cloud\Logging\LoggingClient](https://googlecloudplatform.github.io/google-cloud-php/#/docs/google-cloud/v0.58.1/logging/loggingclient?method=__construct) for other authentication options and further specific connection and setup.
+Please read the documentation for the [Google\Cloud\Logging\LoggingClient](https://googlecloudplatform.github.io/google-cloud-php/#/docs/google-cloud/v0.61.0/logging/loggingclient?method=__construct) for other authentication options and further specific connection and setup.

 ## Google\Cloud\Logging\Logger options

-Please read the documentation for the [Google\Cloud\Logging\Logger setup via Google\Cloud\Logging\LoggingClient](https://googlecloudplatform.github.io/google-cloud-php/#/docs/google-cloud/v0.58.1/logging/loggingclient?method=logger) for specific details about these options.
+Please read the documentation for the [Google\Cloud\Logging\Logger setup via Google\Cloud\Logging\LoggingClient](https://googlecloudplatform.github.io/google-cloud-php/#/docs/google-cloud/v0.61.0/logging/loggingclient?method=logger) for specific details about these options.

+This set of options will allow you to set the default resource type and it's related labels that apply to all the logs.
+Please read [Method: monitoredResourceDescriptors.list](https://cloud.google.com/logging/docs/reference/v2/rest/v2/monitoredResourceDescriptors/list) and do the "Try this API" to get a full list of the specific labels per resource.

 ## Google\Cloud\Logging\Entry options

-Please read the documentation for the [Google\Cloud\Logging\Entry setup via Google\Cloud\Logging\Logger](http://googlecloudplatform.github.io/google-cloud-php/#/docs/google-cloud/v0.58.1/logging/logger?method=entry) for specific details about these options.
+Please read the documentation for the [Google\Cloud\Logging\Entry setup via Google\Cloud\Logging\Logger](http://googlecloudplatform.github.io/google-cloud-php/#/docs/google-cloud/v0.61.0/logging/logger?method=entry) for specific details about these options.

 By default, you can add Stackdriver specific log entry options by adding these wrapped in the `stackdriver`-key inside the context array.
+Very useful to add log entry specific labels for instance.

 ```php
 $context['stackdriver'] = [